oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Test the Delete `/account/{accountId}` endpoint

-   Restart the application and test this new endpoint with this command (note that you created an account with this customer ID earlier):

-    ```shell
-    $ <copy>curl -s http://localhost:8080/api/v1/account/getAccounts/abcDe7ged | jq .</copy>
-    [
-      {
-        "accountId": 1,
-        "accountName": "Andy's checking",
-        "accountType": "CH",
-        "accountCustomerId": "abcDe7ged",
-        "accountOpenedDate": "2023-02-26T02:04:54.000+00:00",
-        "accountOtherDetails": "Account Info",
-        "accountBalance": -20
-      }
-    ]
-    ```

    Restart the application and test this new endpoint by creating and deleting an account.
 First create an account:

     ```shell
     $ <copy>curl -i -X POST \